 But providers sometimes prescribe antibiotics for viral infections.
 Why?
 One of the main reasons is that many patients feel better if they are prescribed something, and providers won’t take the time to explain [52], [53].
 So don’t push your provider for a prescription if you don’t really need one.

 To reduce your risk for BV, check our 10 tips for vaginal health.
-If you have a Community State Type 4 (CST 4), here are some things you can do for vaginal health with CST 4.
+If you have a Community State Type 4 (CST 4), there are some things you can do for your vaginal health.
 Don’t know what type of vaginal community you have?
 Our Tiny Health vaginal test can help you with that.

 There are also some alternative treatments that can help you reduce the risk of UTI and potentially address GBS colonization.